Tiling deformations, cohomology, and orbit equivalence of tiling spaces: Introduction

-In dimension one, these results were essentially known: a theorem of Parry and Sullivan~\cite{PS75,PT82-book} states that flow equivalence between two Markov shifts or minimal subshifts (\emph{i.e.}, orbit-equivalence of their suspensions) is generated by a re-labeling of the tiles and a change in the length of the tiles (a mutual local derivation and a tiling deformation).
-More precisely, if $X$ and $Y$ are two minimal subshifts, and $\phi$ is a homeomorphism $SX \ra SY$ (where $SX = S^1 X$ is the suspension associated with the constant function $r=1$), then there exists a locally constant function of constant sign $r$, defined on $X$, and a topological conjugacy \( \Phi: S^r X \lra SY \).
+In dimension one, these results were essentially known: a theorem of Parry and Sullivan~\cite{PS75,PT82-book} states that flow equivalence between two Markov shifts or minimal subshifts (\emph{i.e.}, orbit-equivalence of their suspensions) is generated by a re-labeling of the tiles and a change in the length of the tiles (an MLD equivalence and a shape change).
+If $X$ is a subshift with shift map $\sigma$, then the {\em suspension} of $X$, denoted $SX$ and also called the {\em mapping cylinder of $\sigma$}, is the space $X\times \R / \sim$, where $(u,t) \sim (\sigma(u), t-1)$.
+If $r: X \to \R$ is a locally constant function of constant sign, then $S^rX$, called the {\em suspension of $\sigma$ with roof function $r$}, is defined to be the quotient of $S \times \R$ by the relation $(u,t) \sim (\sigma(u), t-r(u))$.

+Parry and Sullivan proved that, if $X$ and $Y$ are two minimal subshifts, and $\phi$ is a homeomorphism $SX \ra SY$, then there exists a locally constant function $r: X \to \R$ of constant sign $r$, and a topological conjugacy \( \Phi: S^r X \lra SY \).
 In particular, $r$ defines an element in the first cohomology group

-where $\sigma$ is the shift map.
+where $\sigma$ is the shift map on $X$.
 The class $[r]$ is then either a positive or negative element in the ordered cohomology group, depending whether $r$ is positive or negative (and depending whether $\phi$ preserves or changes the orientation).
 Conversely, if $[f]$ is any element in $H^1(X,\Z) \otimes \R$ whose pairing with every invariant probability measure is (say) positive, then there exists a representative $f_0 > 0$ of this cohomology class~\cite{BH96, GPS95}.
 In this case, the suspension $S^{f_0}X$ is a well-defined object, and in our formalism, the invariant for the obvious map $SX \ra S^{f_0}X$ is precisely $[f_0] = [f]$.
-Hence, non-infinitesimal elements of the first ordered cohomology group of $X$ exactly parametrize flow equivalences from $X$ to other subshifts, up to conjugacy.\footnote{To be precise, the quotient of the cohomology group $H^1(X,\Z) \otimes \R$ by its infinitesimals parametrizes the locally constant suspensions of $X$ up to conjugacy.
-The group itself parametrizes suspensions up to a finer equivalence (which we call MLD in the setting of tiling spaces).}
+Hence, positive (resp.\@ negative) elements of $H^1(X,\R)$ parametrize orientation preserving (resp.\@ reversing) flow equivalences from $X$ to other subshifts up to conjugacy.\footnote{To be precise, $S^f X$ and $S^g X$ are conjugate whenever $(f-g)(x) = s(x) - s\circ\sigma(x)$ for a \emph{continuous} $s$, rather than locally constant~\cite{PT82,CS03}.
+The positive or negative elements of $H^1$ itself parametrize flow equivalence up to a stronger notion---called MLD below.} An interesting point is that in dimension~$1$, the subset of $H^1(X,\R)$ parametrizing flow equivalences can be defined by means of an order structure, and does not require any ergodicity conditions (compare with Theorem~\ref{structure1} below).